Showing posts with label economics. Show all posts

 In a sense, of course, this isn’t a new idea.
 As John Stuart Mill put it in On Liberty (1859), the prevailing opinion on any subject is rarely the whole truth and “it is only by the collision of adverse opinions [that it] has any chance of being supplied.”
 Acemoglu and Robinson, however, underscore their thesis with the conviction that a society’s status is path-determined; that is to say, once a society has extractive institutions, the elite that controls them will have no incentive to surrender control, and every reason not to – and the country will remain poor.
 But where a process of change has begun from below, it will be in an elite’s interest to accommodate it lest the rule of law as a whole be threatened, leaving them exposed to whatever chaos comes next.

 The book went viral; the paperback is still in the top few thousand in Amazon’s sales rankings, seven years after it was published.
 That’s unusual for an academic work.
 The fact that the authors promoted the book energetically themselves will have helped.
 But also, this book has been written for public consumption; the reader won’t be troubled by econometrics, multiple regression, p-values, footnotes or in-line citations.
-It helps, too, that the text is accessible and, for the most part, well-written.
+It helps, too, that the text is accessible and, for the most part, very well-written.
 That does not mean the ideas in the book are oversimplified; they are not, and are most absorbing.
 As Paul Collier put it in The Observer (March 10 2012): “Mostly, such people write only for other academics.
 In this book, they have done you the courtesy of writing a book that while at the intellectual cutting edge is not just readable but engrossing.”

 But not everyone has bought the ideas in this book.
 Some have pointed out that China has advanced and prospered, despite not being a democracy.
 Others have been critical of the authors’ refusal to accept that natural-resource endowments, climate, and even dumb luck play a part in a country’s success or failure.
 In fact some of those who take the latter view have been quite harsh in their criticism, perhaps seeing Acemoglu and Robinson as passing judgement on countries that are poor for no fault of their own.
 Given the book’s impact, it seems worth examining the arguments.